teotm/SScript-4.0.1/README.md

 # SScript
-SScript is a project made to extend HScript and make it eaiser to use.
+SScript is a project made to extend HScript and make it easier to use.
 It supports almost all of the Haxe structures.

 Things done so far:
 - [x] It's own class